What is a Comparative Market Analysis? How do I get one?

-A Comparative Market Analysis (CMA) is a report licensed Realtor’s and licensed appraisers use to analyze a local real estate market.
-You must realize a real estate agent is not a licensed appraiser and a CMA is not an opinion of the value of a home.
+A Comparative Market Analysis (CMA) is a report licensed Realtors® and licensed appraisers use to analyze a local real estate market.
+You must realize Realtor® is not a licensed appraiser and a CMA is not an opinion of the value of a home.
 After reviewing a CMA, if you are unsure of the value, a licensed appraiser can be hired to provide a more detailed opinion of value.

 To come up with an estimate of market value we look at all homes that are on the market or have sold or not sold in the last 6 months in your subdivision.
 Next, we multiply the square footage by the price per foot of the most comparable homes and make weighted adjustments for differences in floor plan, age, condition, updates, location, and amenities.

-For sellers, we use the CMA to aid you in your pricing decision.
+For sellers, we use the CMA to aid you in your pricing strategy to establish your starting price.
 Keep in mind the sold properties become the basis for the appraisal when your home sells.
 If you retain us for our Listing Services we meet with you at your home and review the CMA with you.
-We want you to understand the same information every agent uses to guide buyers in making offers.
-Next we discuss pricing strategies.
+Everyone interprets the CMA differently to suite their needs.
+We want you to understand the same information every agent uses to guide buyers in making offers and licensed appraisers use for an opinion of value.
 Armed with that information, you are the best expert in pricing your home.
 I always tell sellers it is easier to go down than up in price.
 Whatever price you start at you can make adjustments as you go.
 Just don’t spend it in your brain before you get it.
 People that get emotionally attached don’t lower their price and don’t sell their homes.

-Keep in mind a CMA is strictly for guidance and is not to be considered an appraisal or opinion of value.
-We are not appraisers and only a buyer making a purchase can establish what a home is really worth.
+No. Keep in mind a CMA is strictly for guidance and is not to be considered an appraisal or opinion of value.
+Realtors® are not licensed appraisers and only a buyer making a purchase can establish what a home is really worth.